Khatt

-Khatt is a mountainous village south-east of the city of Ras Al Khaimah, United Arab Emirates.
+Khatt (خت) is a mountainous village south-east of the city of Ras Al Khaimah, United Arab Emirates.
 Famous for its hot springs, there is evidence that Khatt has been a site of constant human settlement since the stone age – a record of over 5,000 years of occupation.

 History

 Surveys carried out by a team from the Durham University in the early 1990s showed evidence of Ubaid Period stone age occupation (knapped flint), as well as a collection of 16 Hafit period corbelled stone beehive tombs.
 Umm Al-Nar period burials were also uncovered, as well as evidence of Wadi Suq pottery.
 The discovery of red-ridged Barbar Ware speaks of trade with 'Dilmum', or Bahrain, during the transitional period between the end of the Umm Al-Nar period and the ensuing Wadi Suq period.

 Evidence has also been found at Khatt of Sasanian occupation and pottery, and - contemporaneous with the nearby port and settlement of Julphar - Chinese blue and white porcelain dating to between the sixteenth and eighteenth centuries.